PETALS-team/static/README.md

-# static
+# PETALS static

-Static assets for PETALS app, web and comms
+Static assets for the PETALS app, web and comms.
+Currently hosted on Github Pages for development purposes.